MarwanWalid2/WhatToEat/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. As a non-registered user, I can register a new account with the site.
-2. as a user, I can log in to the site
+2. As a user, I can log in to the site.
-3. as a user, I can create a new grocery list
+3. As a user, I can set my dietary preferences.
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user, I can view the recipe of the day tailored to my preferences.
-5. as a user, I can add items to an existing grocery list
+5. As a user, I can like/dislike recipes to improve future suggestions.
-6. as a user, I can cross off items in an existing grocery list
+6. As a user, I can view and manage my favorite recipes.

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+* (3 points) Unit testing with Mocha/Chai for backend logic.
+    * Writing tests for user authentication, preference saving, and recipe suggestion logic.
-* (4 points) Perform client side form validation using a JavaScript library
+* (2 points) Client-side form validation with custom JavaScript.
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * Ensuring all forms have proper input validation before being sent to the server.
-* (5 points) vue.js
+* (5 points) Integration of an external API for recipe data.
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+    * Utilizing the Spoonacular API to get recipes and nutritional facts for suggestions

 ## [Link to Initial Main Project File](app.mjs)